pip-services/pip-services-docs/content/en/concepts/toolkit_architecture/__text1_go.md

 Last but not least are the additional (optional) modules, shown in red.
 These modules are used to support specific technologies, such as:

-- Azure - components for working with the Azure cloud
+- [Azure](../../../toolkit_api/golang/azure) - components for working with the Azure cloud.
-- [AWS](../../../toolkit_api/golang/aws) - components for working with the AWS cloud
+- [AWS](../../../toolkit_api/golang/aws) - components for working with the AWS cloud.
+- [GCP](../../../toolkit_api/golang/azure) - components for working with the Goolgle cloud.
-- [MongoDB](../../../toolkit_api/golang/mongodb) - components for storing data in MongoDB
+- [MongoDB](../../../toolkit_api/golang/mongodb) - components for storing data in MongoDB.
-- [GRPC](../../../toolkit_api/golang/grpc) - components for synchronous communication via GRPC
+- [GRPC](../../../toolkit_api/golang/grpc) - components for synchronous communication via GRPC.
 - ActiveMQ - components for asynchronous communication via ActiveMQ
+- [Kafka](../../../toolkit_api/golang/kafka) - a set of components for messaging using the Kafka protocol.
-- [MQTT](../../../toolkit_api/golang/mqtt) - components for asynchronous communication via the MQTT protocol
+- [MQTT](../../../toolkit_api/golang/mqtt) - components for asynchronous communication via the MQTT protocol.
-- [Memcached](../../../toolkit_api/golang/memcached) - components for caching and synchronizing with Memcached
+- [Memcached](../../../toolkit_api/golang/memcached) - components for caching and synchronizing with Memcached.
-- [Redis](../../../toolkit_api/golang/redis) - components for caching and synchronizing with Redis
+- [Redis](../../../toolkit_api/golang/redis) - components for caching and synchronizing with Redis.
+- [RabbitMQ](../../../toolkit_api/golang/rabbitmq) - a set of components for working with the message queue in RabbitMQ through the AMQP protocol.
-- [ElasticSearch](../../../toolkit_api/golang/elasticsearch) - components for logging with ElasticSearch
+- [ElasticSearch](../../../toolkit_api/golang/elasticsearch) - components for logging with ElasticSearch.
-- [Prometheus](../../../toolkit_api/golang/prometheus) - components for using performance counters with Prometheus
+- [Prometheus](../../../toolkit_api/golang/prometheus) - components for using performance counters with Prometheus.